 The CCWS is intended to be flexible, and in the future, additional modules, specific to other areas of health and wellbeing, can be incorporated depending on institutional interest.

-The student survey was piloted on a small number of campuses in Fall 2019, then implemented at post-secondary institutions across British Columbia in early 2020.
-Expansion to campuses across Canada began in Fall 2020, and over 90 institutions have taken part as of Winter 2024.
+The student version of the survey was piloted on a small number of campuses in Fall 2019, then implemented at post-secondary institutions across British Columbia in early 2020.
+Expansion to campuses across Canada began in Fall 2020.

 Student Survey

-The student survey takes students 15-20 minutes to complete and covers nine core sections related to student health and wellbeing:
+The student survey takes students 15-20 minutes to complete and includes 9 core sections to assess student health and wellbeing.

 Mental health assets